-The panel supports up to ten (10) LED drivers.
-The DRV-50 provides up to 50 LED outputs, which may be mapped to any zone.
-Like the LED annunciator, the LED driver provides five (5) non-programmable system LEDs that annunciate the overall system condition (Power, Earth, Silenced, Alarm, Supervisory and Trouble).
+This panel supports up to ten (10) DRV-50s.
+The DRV-50 provides up to 50 LED outputs which may be mapped to any zone.
+Like the LED annunciator, the LED driver provides five (5) non-programmable system LEDs that annunciate the overall system condition, (Power, Earth, Silenced, Alarm, Supervisory and Trouble).
 Additionally, the LED driver has four (4) programmable supervised dry contact inputs.

-Note: This panel supports up to ten (10) DRV-50 drivers and/or LED-16 annunciators in any combination.
+Note: This panel supports up to ten (10) LED-16 annunciators and/or DRV-50 drivers in any combination.